quasarstream/PHP-FFmpeg-video-streaming/README.md

 ## Requirements
 1. This version of the package is only compatible with PHP 7.2 or higher.

-2. To use this package, you need to install the **[FFMpeg](https://ffmpeg.org/download.html)**.
-You will need both FFMpeg and FFProbe binaries to use it.
+2. To use this package, you need to install the **[FFmpeg](https://ffmpeg.org/download.html)**.
+You will need both FFmpeg and FFProbe binaries to use it.

 ## Installation
 Install the package via **[composer](https://getcomposer.org/)**: